Sony A6500 Review

 The new Slow and Quick mode supports both slow motion and quick motion.
 It does this by allowing selection of eight different frame rates ranging from 1 to 120fps.
 The end result is up to 60x quick motion and 5x slow motion video recording.
 The captured footage can be previewed right on your camera without the need to view it on a computer.

 If you want to take full advantage of the camera's 4K video recording for still images, you can do that now too.
-The A6500 allows you to extract 8-megapixel stills from 4K video and 2-megapixel stills from Full HD video.
+The A6500 allows you to extract eight-megapixel stills from 4K video and two-megapixel stills from Full HD video.

 Wired connectivity includes a Multi Micro USB 2.0 terminal, a Micro HDMI (Type-D) connector, Multi Interface hot shoe and a 3.5mm external mic jack (the A6500 includes a built-in stereo microphone).
 The Multi USB terminal also supports an optional RM-VPR1 wired remote control and tethered remote shooting from a Windows or Mac computer running Sony's Remote Camera Control utility.
 The A6500 doesn't include a headphone jack nor a vertical grip connector.